tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

   change_y()  # Problem -- change made to y is not visible here!
 ```

-This can be easily remedied using functional style - writing functions that take
+This can be easily remedied using a functional programming style - writing
-their inputs as arguments, and return everything they calculate as return
+functions that use argument for all their inputs and return values for all their
-values:
+outputs.

 ```
 def change(y):